CvX/www.ruby-lang.org/en/documentation/faq/11/index.md

 ### What does `a ? b : c` mean?

-It's the same as saying `if a then b else c end`.
+This is the so-called “ternary operator” and is the same as saying `if a then b else c end`.

 ### How can I count the number of lines in a file?